The Main Symptoms of Menopause and What Really Causes Them

 Migraines and Headaches

-Breast Swelling And Tenderness
+Breast Swelling and Tenderness

 Urinary Symptoms